prakhar21/Fill-in-the-BERT/README.md

 # Fill-in-the-BERT
 Fill-in-the-BERT is a fill-in-the-blanks model that is trained to predict the missing word in the sentence.
-For the purpose of this demo we will be using pre-trained bert-base-uncased as our prediction model
+For the purpose of this demo we will be using pre-trained bert-base-uncased as our prediction model.
+If you are new to BERT, please read [BERT-Explained](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270) and [Visual Guide to BERT](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/)

 ## Demo
 ![Fill in the blanks - BERT demo](https://github.com/prakhar21/Fill-in-the-BERT/blob/master/demo.gif)

+## Details
+* __Model__ - bert-base-uncased
+* __Pre-trained Task__ - MaskedLM

+## Technologies Used
+1. PyTorch
+2. HTML/Bootstrap
+3. Flask